Nursalli/Binar-Challenge-FW-C8/API-Swagger/README.md

 }
 ```

-add `.env` file with this kind of format:
+add `.env` in file with this kind of format:

 ```
 DATABASE_NAME=try_sequelize